microsoft/vscode-docs/docs/containers/debug-netcore.md

 ## Prerequisites

 1. Install the [.NET SDK](https://www.microsoft.com/net/download), which includes support for attaching to the .NET debugger.
-If you install .NET SDK 7 or later, you have the option of debugging without a Dockerfile.
+With .NET SDK 7 or later, you have the option of debugging without a Dockerfile.

 1. Install the Visual Studio Code [C# extension](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp), which includes support for attaching to the .NET debugger with VS Code.